Laura Marano

 Laura Marie Marano (born November 29, 1995) is an American actress and singer.
-She is known for her role in the Disney Channel series Austin & Ally as Ally Dawson.
+She is best known for her role as Ally Dawson in the Disney Channel series Austin & Ally.
 Marano was one of the five original classmates in Are You Smarter than a 5th Grader?.
 She starred in Without a Trace for three seasons and Back to You.
-Marano starred in the indie film A Sort of Homecoming, the Disney Channel Original Movie Bad Hair Day, and the Netflix original movie The Perfect Date.
+Marano starred in the indie film A Sort of Homecoming, the Disney Channel Original Movie Bad Hair Day, the fifth installment of the A Cinderella Story film series A Cinderella Story: Christmas Wish, the Netflix original movie The Perfect Date, and the Netflix interactive romcom Choose Love.

 In 2015, she signed with Big Machine Records and released her debut single "Boombox" on March 11, 2016, and "La La" later that year.
 On October 5, 2018, Laura Marano released the single "Me" as an independent artist.

 Early life

 Marano was born in Los Angeles, California.
-She is the younger daughter of college professor Damiano Marano and former actress Ellen Marano, who owns the Agoura Children's Theatre.
+She is the younger daughter of college professor Damiano Marano and former actress Ellen (née Sweeney) Marano, who owns the Agoura Children's Theatre.
 Her father is of Italian descent.
 Marano was first introduced to acting at her mother's theatre.
 At age five, Marano began expressing interest in acting professionally to her parents along with her older sister Vanessa, who is also an actress.
 Marano began learning to play the piano, at age nine.

 Marano attended traditional school while she worked, even when she booked a full-time job on Austin & Ally, instead of doing school on set.
-"I go to an actual high school and my friends and everybody there have been so supportive," said Marano.
+"I go to an actual high school and my friends and everybody there have been so supportive," said Marano in 2013.
 "It's nice when I'm not working to go to that school and be surrounded by really supportive friends."
-In 2015 Marano enrolled at the University of Southern California majoring in Philosophy, Politics and Law.
+In 2015 Marano enrolled at the University of Southern California majoring in philosophy, politics and law.